Mertens' Third Theorem for Number Fields: A New Proof, Cram\'er's Inequality, Oscillations, and Bias: Bias in Mertens' Third Theorem

 Moreover, if $\overline{\delta}(S) = \underline{\delta}(S) = \delta(S)$, then $\delta(S)$ is the \textit{logarithmic density} of $S$.
 Recall the definition of $\mathcal{M}_{\K}$ from \eqref{eqn:mathcalMKDef}; we know that $x\in \mathcal{M}_{\K}$ if and only if $E_{\K}(x) > 0$, where

-The purpose of this section is to demonstrate that $E_{\K}(x)$ has a limiting distribution, assuming the GRH, which is equivalent to showing that the logarithmic density $\delta(\mathcal{M}_{\K})$ exists.
+The purpose of this section is to demonstrate that $E_{\K}(x)$ has a limiting distribution assuming the GRH.
 To this end, always assuming the GRH, we establish a useful explicit formula for $E_{\K}(x)$ in Corollary \ref{cor:LamzouriProp2.1Gen} in Section \ref{ssec:xplicitformula}, and we prove Theorem \ref{thm:lowerupperdensity} in Section \ref{ssec:lowerupperdensities}.
-In Section \ref{ssec:limitingdistribution}, we prove Theorem \ref{thm:limitingdistribution} which uses the aforementioned explicit formula to show that the limiting distribution of $E_{\K}(x)$ exists under the assumption of the GRH, and Theorem \ref{thm:lowerupperdensity} tells us that it must be positive, but not equal to one.
-In Section \ref{subsec:numericals}, we confirm this by calculating the logarithmic density in two specific cases and outline a general method to perform computations in other similar cases.
+In Section \ref{ssec:limitingdistribution}, we prove Theorem \ref{thm:limitingdistribution} which uses the aforementioned explicit formula to show that the limiting distribution of $E_{\K}(x)$ exists under the assumption of the GRH, and Theorem \ref{thm:lowerupperdensity} tells us that the logarithmic density, if it exists, must be positive, but not equal to one.
+In Section \ref{subsec:numericals}, we confirm this by calculating the logarithmic density (assuming GRH and GLI) in two specific cases and outline a general method to perform computations in other similar cases.
 Finally, in Section \ref{subsec:dissipate}, we address an important question concerning the keenness of the bias as the discriminant of the quadratic field grows.